inbornNinja/training-react-projects/README.md

-# training-react-projects
+# React Projects
-Simple personal projects in react.
+This repo contains simple projects I make as I learn and test new things in react.